When you will get your first payment

 Waiting time if you’re a new resident

-After you start living in Australia as a resident, you normally need to wait for 104 weeks before you can get most kinds of payments from us.
+After you start living in Australia as a resident, you normally need to serve a waiting period before you can get most kinds of payments from us.

 Family assistance payments have different rules.

 Read more about the newly arrived residents waiting period.